Remakes of films by Alfred Hitchcock: Announced remakes

 After the success of Gone Girl, in January 2015 it was announced that David Fincher would direct a remake of Strangers on a Train with Ben Affleck to star with a script penned by Gillian Flynn.
-In April 2024, it was reported that Netflix had greenlit the remake, now titled Strangers.

-Fincher is also reportedly attached to remake Rope, with Denzel Washington rumored to star.

 In March 2023, it was reported that Paramount Pictures acquired the remake rights to Vertigo, with Steven Knight set to write the script and Robert Downey Jr. set to star.
 As of March 2025, Knight is still working on the screenplay.

 In February 2024, it was announced that Kevin Williamson is developing a television series based on Rear Window for Peacock and Universal Television.